DinisCruz/Book_Hacking_Portugal/content/Research/PT-hostile-to-insecure-code.md

 The cost of bugs and bad/insecure software is already significant, even for a country the size of Portugal.

-**Hacking created the Internet**

-It is important to state that hackers are the good guys.

-'Hack' is to solve problems, to find innovative solutions in a creative way.

-The press abuses the term 'hacker'.
-Instead, they should qualify the word by saying 'Malicious Hackers' or 'Cyber Attackers' or 'Cyber Criminals'.

-The internet and just about most of the technology we use today was dreamed and created by hackers.

-_"If the attacker tells you about the attack, they are your friends"_.
-The real attackers (namely criminals and nation states) will not tell you since it is against their own interests.
-Once you know about it, you will find a way to protect it and fix the vulnerability exploited.

-The positive side effects of any public attack (data dumps, site defacing, DDoS) are bigger budgets, board-level attention and demands for security, an increase in AppSec staff hires, and more collaboration between 'companies on the defense side of things'.

 ## PHS - Portuguese Hacking Service